input-output-hk/catalyst-ci/tools/updater/README.md

 > A helper tool for updating CUE files, especially [Timoni] bundle files.

 The `updater` CLI provides an interface for performing common deployment operations within Project Catalyst.
-It has various subcommands centered around supporting GitOps operations by updating CUE files, especialy [Timoni] bundle files.
+It has various subcommands centered around supporting GitOps operations by updating CUE files, especially [Timoni] bundle files.
 It can be used in tandem with a CI/CD provider to easily update CUE configuration files within an existing repository.

 ## Usage